Volume 2 - Better Homes and Ruins - The Life and Adventures of Sir Edelbert Spore

 The golems hands flexed and then took a grip on its very large sword.
 The unit placed its feet on the ground and stood.
 Even as a regular golem the stabber stood a full head taller than Edelbert.

-As exciting as completing his first golem was Edelbert realized that there was now nothing to be done with it.
+As exciting as completing his first golem was, Edelbert realized that there was now nothing to be done with it.
 The day was nearly over and the weather outside had not relented at all.

 “Golem, head down to the entrance and stand guard.
 No one but Turnip is allowed inside.
-Unless something happens I will be down in the morning.”
+Unless something happens, I will be down in the morning.”
 Spore relayed to his unit as he began up toward his bedroom.

 With the day winding to a close Edelbert just had one more thing he wanted to take care of.
 “Alright you prickly bag of feathers, let us see what we can do to make you more comfortable.”
-He did not have too much juice left but remaking a single piece of furniture would not cost much.
+He did not have too much juice left but remaking a single piece of furniture would not cost heavily.

 Edelbert focused and converted the entire mattress to raw matter.
 With the bank of raw matter and most of his remaining juice he wove a new mattress into existence.
 It was cotton and down feathers stuffed into a silk cloth, very luxuriant to be sure.